How to File LLC Taxes in Arizona? (A Complete Guide)

 List of taxes to pay with eyeglasses on top of document and laptop

-To elect your LLC as a C-corp, file Form 8832 with the IRS.
+To elect C-corp status, file Form 8832 with the IRS.

 Federal Taxes for Arizona LLCs

-For more information on estimated taxes and obtaining an Employer Identification Number (EIN), visit the IRS website.
+Here's how it breaks down.
+For more on estimated taxes or getting your Employer Identification Number (EIN), head to the IRS website directly.

 1. Federal Self-Employment Tax